sebsto/amplify-android-getting-started/05_add_api_database.md

     }
     ```

-    The data model is made of one class `NoteData` and 4 properties : `id` and `name` are mandatory. `description` and `image` are optional Strings.
+    The data model is made of one class `NoteData` and 4 properties : `id` and `name` are mandatory, and `description` and `image` are optional Strings.

-    The `@model` transfomer indicates we want to create a database to store these data.
+    The `@model` transfomer indicates we want to create a database to store this data.

-    The `@auth` transformer adds authentication rules to allow access to these data.
+    The `@auth` transformer adds authentication rules to allow access to this data.
 For this project, we want only the owner of `NoteData`s to have access to them.

-    Once done, do not forget to **save**, go back to your terminal to tell Amplify CLI you're done.
+    Once done, do not forget to **save**, then go back to your terminal to tell Amplify CLI you're done.

 - *?
 Press enter to continue*, press **enter**.